Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/input/time.rst

 ==========

 Curve
-   The Y-value defined by the curve is the factor output.
+   The Y value defined by the curve is the factor output.
    For the curve controls see: :ref:`Curve widget <ui-curve-widget>`.

    .. tip::